 The Liberal Education Program at Colby-Sawyer, in conjunction with any number of majors offered by the college, provide opportunities to fine tune the skills necessary for success in law school.
 Pre-law students take courses that develop critical thinking, research skills and effective communication.
 Students graduate with a solid understanding of the American political system, social interactions, issues of diversity and basic quantitative literacy skills.

 Admission to occupational therapy graduate programs is competitive and schools select students on the basis of academic excellence; Graduate Record Exam scores; letters of reference from professors and physical therapists; clinical observation experience; an essay and an interview.
 A master’s degree is typically the minimum required degree to sit for certification as an occupational therapist, however there also are some entry level clinical doctoral programs that satisfy certification requirements.
 Students can pursue occupational therapy programs through a variety of Colby-Sawyer majors including exercise science, athletic training and biology, however students may choose any major along with the suggested prerequisites.
-Students should work closely with an adviser to select the prerequisites required for specific programs.
+Students should work closely with an advisor to select the prerequisites required for specific programs.

 Physical therapy graduate program admissions are competitive and schools select students on the basis of academic excellence; Graduate Record Exam scores; letters of reference from professors and physical therapists; clinical observation experience; an essay and an interview.
 A doctorate degree in physical therapy is required for certification as a physical therapist.
 Physical therapy program requirements may be fulfilled through a variety of Colby-Sawyer majors including athletic training, exercise science and biology, however students may choose any major along with the suggested prerequisites.